okahwaji-tech/agents/docs/materials/math/probability-theory.md

     $$P(A \cap B) = P(A|B) \times P(B) = P(B|A) \times P(A)$$

 The mathematical properties of conditional probability have direct implications for language modeling.
-Conditional probabilities are non-negative: P(A|B) ≥ 0 for all events A and B with P(B) > 0.
-They also satisfy the normalization property: if A₁, A₂, ..., Aₙ form a partition of the sample space (mutually exclusive and exhaustive events), then ∑ᵢ P(Aᵢ|B) = 1.
+Conditional probabilities are non-negative: $P(A|B) \geq 0$ for all events $A$ and $B$ with $P(B) > 0$.
+They also satisfy the normalization property: if $A_1, A_2, \ldots, A_n$ form a partition of the sample space (mutually exclusive and exhaustive events), then $\sum_i P(A_i|B) = 1$.
 This normalization property is crucial in language modeling because it ensures that the probabilities assigned to all possible next tokens sum to 1, creating a valid probability distribution.

-The multiplication rule provides a fundamental relationship between joint and conditional probabilities: P(A ∩ B) = P(A|B) × P(B) = P(B|A) × P(A).
+The multiplication rule provides a fundamental relationship between joint and conditional probabilities: $P(A \cap B) = P(A|B) \times P(B) = P(B|A) \times P(A)$.
 This rule allows us to decompose joint probabilities into products of conditional probabilities, which is the mathematical foundation for the chain rule of probability that underlies autoregressive language modeling.
 The symmetry of this relationship also leads directly to Bayes' theorem, which provides a framework for updating beliefs in light of new evidence.

 Conditional independence represents another crucial concept in probability theory with important implications for language modeling.
 Two events A and C are conditionally independent given B if P(A ∩ C|B) = P(A|B) × P(C|B), or equivalently, if P(A|B ∩ C) = P(A|B).
 Conditional independence assumptions can dramatically simplify probabilistic models by reducing the number of parameters that must be estimated, but they also impose constraints on the types of dependencies that can be captured.

 In language modeling, conditional independence assumptions are often made for computational tractability, but they may not reflect the true dependencies in natural language.
 For example, n-gram models assume that the probability of a word depends only on the previous n-1 words, effectively assuming conditional independence from earlier context.
 While this assumption enables efficient computation, it may miss important long-range dependencies that affect meaning and coherence.

 The law of total probability provides a framework for computing probabilities by conditioning on different scenarios.
-For any event A and a partition B₁, B₂, ..., Bₙ of the sample space:
+For any event $A$ and a partition $B_1, B_2, \ldots, B_n$ of the sample space:

+$$
-P(A) = ∑ᵢ P(A|Bᵢ) × P(Bᵢ)
+P(A) = \sum_i P(A|B_i) \times P(B_i)
+$$

 This law is fundamental in language modeling because it allows us to compute the probability of linguistic events by considering different contextual scenarios.
 For example, the probability of a particular word might depend on the topic of the document, the genre of the text, or the intended audience.
 The law of total probability provides a principled way to aggregate these different scenarios.

-#### 4.1.2 P(word|context): The Language Modeling Objective
+#### 4.1.2 The Language Modeling Objective

 !!! example "🎯 The Universal Language Modeling Task"
     **Core Question**: Given linguistic context, what is the probability distribution over possible next words?